Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

-All concerns respecting the regularity of an election—other than matters that are handled through judicial recounts—are addressed through the contested election process.
+Concerns respecting the regularity of an election—other than matters that are handled through judicial recounts—are addressed through the contested election process.
 This includes concerns about fraud or irregularities in the electoral process.
 After a person is declared elected, any elector who was eligible to vote in an electoral district, or any candidate in that district, may bring an application for a contested election before a judge.
+In practice, legal contestations are quite rare.
 In a contested election proceeding, a judge is required to determine whether the person who won the election was eligible to be a candidate or whether there were any other irregularities, fraud or corrupt or illegal practices that affected the result of the election.
 The CEO, the Attorney General, the respective returning officer, the candidates in the election and the person bringing the application are all parties to a contested election proceeding.
 At the end of the court proceeding, the judge either dismisses the application or invalidates the result of the election.
 This decision can be appealed directly to the Supreme Court of Canada.

 Mandatory independent audit